FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01-redux.md

 If you're still a bit fuzzy on Redux when the lab starts, take some time to watch Dan Abramov's [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) video series.

-Following that, try adding a second module to your grocery store app.
+Following that, try adding a second module to the grocery store app.
 Add a module for the bakery or deli department, along with some corresponding actions for reconciling, adjusting, and explaining the stock for that department.
 Be creative!

 After you complete the lab activity, keep working on Boomtown.
 We'll be adding Redux to it shortly.